routingblog/arbitration/content/docs/problems.md

 Some have argued that regulatory authorities are better positioned to resolve systematic issues instead of relying on [class actions]({{< relref "#class-actions" >}}) class-actions or similar actions.

 - The EEOC does not have sufficient resources to litigate the majority of cases. [^congresswrong3]

+# Public Support

+- Most people do not approve of mandatory arbitration agreements. [^greenban1]

 # Possible Advantages or Arguments in Favour